Testing New Treatments to Block Inflammation in MS

 Progress

-Using laboratory models, Dr Comerford and his team have been studying combinations of protein molecules that work together to make T cells move into the brain during MS. They found that a particular combination of molecules attracts T cells to the brain in MS and are working to find other molecules that contribute to this.
-Their work may find new ways in which relapsing MS can be better treated in the future.
+Dr Comerford and his team have been studying combinations of protein molecules that work together to make T cells move into the brain during MS. They found a particular combination that attracts T cells to the brain in MS and are working to reveal other molecules that also contribute to this.
+This work may lead to the identification of new ways in which relapsing MS can be better treated in future.

 lead investigator